Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Experiments

+\textbf{Model Architectures.} For all experiments with the MedMNIST benchmark, we resize the images to $32 \times 32$ and utilize the $40-2$ WideResNet architecture~\cite{zagoruyko2016wide}.
+To understand the generality of our method across different deep models, for experiments on ISIC$2019$ and NCT, we employ the ResNet-50~\cite{He_2016_CVPR} model pre-trained on ImageNet~\cite{imagenet_cvpr09}.

-{\textbf{Evaluation Metrics.}} (i) Area Under the Receiver Operator Characteristic curve (\textbf{AUROC}), a threshold independent metric, reflects the probability that an in-distribution image is assigned a higher confidence over the OOD samples; (ii) Area under the Precision-Recall curve (\textbf{AUPRC}) where the ID and OOD samples are considered as positives and negatives respectively.
+\textbf{Evaluation Metrics.} (i) Balanced Validation Accuracy; (i) Area Under the Receiver Operator Characteristic curve ({AUROC}), a threshold independent metric, that reflects the probability that an in-distribution image is assigned a higher confidence over the OOD samples and (iii) Area under the Precision-Recall curve ({AUPRC}) where the ID and OOD samples are considered as positives and negatives respectively (included in the supplement).